 The SCT does not hear disputes involving hire-purchase, employment, loans, stocks and shares, foreign exchange, rental and charters, legal fees, co-broking, insurance, or motor vehicle disputes.

 For example, if you purchased a $4,999 LCD TV and found it to be defective, but the retailer refused to refund your fees, you may claim at the SCT.
-However, if the purchase occurred more than a year ago, the SCT will not hear the claim.
+However, if the purchase occurred more than 2 years ago, the SCT will not hear the claim.

 It does not mean that you have no remedy.
 You can still sue in the other civil courts, just not the SCT.

 What Happens after I Lodge a Claim at the Small Claims Tribunals?

 The Registrar will conduct the initial mediation and consultation.
 If both sides cannot come to a settlement, the claim will be heard by a referee.
 The parties will present their side of the story themselves, and cannot be represented by a lawyer.
 Witnesses may even be called in.
 Finally, the referee will make a decision to either enforce or reject the claim.

 For more information on the SCT, please visit the State Courts website.